LSSU Scholarship Renewal Requirements

 General renewal requirements include:

-- Most scholarships offered to freshmen are renewable for up to four years.
+- Awarded up to 8 consecutive semesters or until 1st Bachelor’s Degree is earned, whichever is first.
 Students in their teaching internship semester may be eligible to receive a 9th semester renewal.

 Note: Some types of financial aid awards, such as an employee rebate, the Native American Tuition Waiver, or the Tuition Incentive Program, could affect your eligibility for an LSSU scholarship.
 Please contact the Financial Aid Office for further details.